jhpyle/mTCP/README.md

     show --mono my_mono_image.png

-By default, the `--mono` switch will resize the image to fit in 640x480, which [VGA] and [MCGA] monitors can display.
+By default, the `--mono` switch will shrink the image to fit in 640x480, which [VGA] and [MCGA] monitors can display.
 If you have [CGA] only, make sure to include the `--cga` switch: